theharvardcrimson/comp-materials/projects/project-nextjs/README.md

 I know many of you are not familiar with Next.js.
 But in lieu of the workshops, I trust that all of you feel more comfortable with this material and **can debug** and **read documentation**.

-Regardless, if you have only used React with Vite or create-react-app, I've attached a [reference](#reference) to the end of this document.
-If you have previous experience with Next.js, I still recommend you read the reference.
+**I recommend that everyone read the [reference](#reference), even if you have Next.js experience.** This is a requirement if you have only used React with Vite or create-react-app.
+(I promise it will be helpful!).

 ## Requirements